 Sam Taylor Awards (2019) - Application Deadline - October 23

 The will of the late Sam Taylor set aside income from a portion of his estate to fund continuing education and development of faculty members at United Methodist-related colleges and universities in Texas.
 Grants may be used for graduate study or post-graduate research.
-The 2019 submission deadline for the Call for Proposals for the Sam Taylor Funds is October 23.
+The 2019 submission deadline for the Call for Proposals for the Sam Taylor Funds will be in October.
 Please submit proposals via e-mail to Susan Lamb .
 To view the past recipients click here .

 Institutional Review Board